-Children will be offered a full time place in Reception Class commencing in September 2018.
-A part-time place will be made available if required for children of non-statutory school age and should be agreed with the Headteacher.
-Parents may defer entry until the term (starting in January or April) after the child reaches the statutory school age of five.
+Children will be offered a full-time place in Reception Class commencing in September 2025.
+A part-time place will be offered to children of non-statutory school age if requested by a parent of a summer-born child.
+Parents may also defer entry until the term (starting in January or April) after the child reaches the statutory school age of five.
 In such cases the place will be reserved for the child.
-However, the offer is made for entry into School for the School year 2018/2019.
-The School would hope that the child will be on roll by the start of Term 3 2018 as this is considered beneficial for the child.
+However, the offer is made for entry into school for the school year 2025/2026.
+The school would hope that the child will be on roll by the start of Term 3 April 2026 as this is considered beneficial for the child.
+If a parent chooses to exercise their right to a part-time or deferred start within the 2025 academic year, we request that you discuss this with the Headteacher, so appropriate plans can be made for your child.